rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 #### Fixture unions

-Fixture unions are a feature of `pytest_cases`.
+Fixture unions are a feature of [`pytest_cases`](https://smarie.github.io/python-pytest-cases/).
 A fixture union is a fixture that, when used as a test function parameter, will trigger the test to run once for each fixture contained in the union.
-Since most cuDF benchmarks can be run with the same relative small set of objects, our benchmarks generate the Cartesian product of possible fixtures and then create all possible unions.
+Since most cuDF benchmarks can be run with the same relatively small set of objects, our benchmarks generate the Cartesian product of possible fixtures and then create all possible unions.

 This feature is critical to the design of our benchmarks.